‘Innovative thinking is encouraged alongside practical solutions that will help people to use the available data’

 Data Use Fund

-For more information on the IATI Data Use Fund, the work of the task force or information on how to apply for finance from the Data Use Fund, contact Lea Zoric, IATI’s Outreach and Data Use Specialist: [email protected].
+For more information on the IATI Data Use Fund including on how to apply for finance from the Data Use Fund, visit Data Use Fund or contact Lea Zoric, IATI’s Outreach and Data Use Specialist: [email protected].

 Different members of the IATI community lead a range of data use projects each year, from raising awareness and capacity building, to technical work that allows countries and organisations to directly import IATI data.
 Some of the projects from 2018 are outlined here:

 Importing IATI data into UN OCHA’s Financial Tracking Service